COVID-19 Health and Safety

 The Vanderbilt Public Health Central Command Center (Command Center) is a collaboration between the Nurse Faculty Practice Division in the School of Nursing, Division of Administration, Office of the Provost, Vanderbilt Student Health Center (SHC) and Vanderbilt Occupational Health Center (OHC).
 The Command Center provides support for positive and close contact individuals, contact tracing and contact notifications, coordination of symptomatic testing entities and free at-home test kit availability, vaccination records intake, and coordination of possible future booster clinics to ensure timely coordination to protect and support the health and safety of the campus and Nashville community.

 Positive Case Webform

 Members of the Vanderbilt community who have received a COVID-19 positive test result should complete the following webform.
-This includes those who utilize at-home tests or a VUMC walk in clinic.
+This includes those who utilize at-home tests or tests at an external testing center including a VUMC walk in clinic.
 The webform goes directly to the Command Center to ensure confidentiality.

 Test results of individuals tested by Student Health and Occupational Health are routed automatically.